andresangelini/andresangelini.github.io/_posts/2018-09-25-Sass-mixins-for-SVG-stacks.md

-In the last post we created a new CSS rule for those scenearios where SVGs don't scale properly when used as `background-image` and the only browser affected by this particular issue was Internet Explorer up to version 10.
+In the last post we created a new CSS rule for those scenarios where SVGs don't scale properly when used as `background-image` and the only browser affected by this particular issue was Internet Explorer up to version 10.
 Sadly, Modernizr doesn't have any module for detecting support for SVG as `background-image`, though.
 However, by carefully checking out [Can I Use] we discovered that Internet Explorer 10 and older do not support CSS [pointer-events] either, which does have a module, so we used that instead.

 ```scss
 .board{